 - Appetite is a subjective symptom.
 Simple assessment tools are available, such as the Symptom Assessment Scale, which is part of the PCOC dataset.

-- A simple and valid nutrition assessment tool used in research and practice is the Patient Generated Subjective Global Assessment, which has been used in cancer cachexia and is recommended in evidence based practice guidelines for nutritional management of cancer cachexia.
+- A simple and valid nutrition assessment tool used in research and practice is the Patient Generated Subjective Global Assessment, which has been recommended for patients with cancer cachexia.

 - Eating and food have great social, cultural and psychological significance for patients and their families, and issues relating to nutritional support are often socially and ethically complex.
-[10-12]
+[12-14] The goals of nutritional support are both physical and psychosocial.

-- If an underlying malignancy can be effectively treated, this is likely to reverse the cachexia anorexia syndrome.
+- If an underlying malignancy can be effectively treated, this may reverse the cachexia anorexia syndrome.

 Finding out more